SpectricSO/stack-scripts/how-to-install.md

 # How do I install a script in this repository?

+**Notice:** Downloading the latest version is always most recommended, as previous versions may contain security issues / bugs.
+Always use the latest version unless it contains a bug.

 Anyone who has tried to paste a script in this repository directly into the console will notice that it will raise an error or likely not work.

 All userscripts in this repository require either Tampermonkey (Chrome, Safari+) or Greasemonkey (Firefox) These are known as userscript managers.
 You can install them here: